 Romans 1:18-32 tells us that God’s eternal power and divine nature are revealed by the world that He created.
 These verses also tell us that man is sinful and is wired for worshiping created things instead of the Creator.
 If you go back to our photo session in the woods, there was glory in the people, trees, flowers and river that God created.
 There was also glory in the chairs that were made by an expert craftsman.
 Why are some people quick to believe that the trees are just a product of random natural selection while the chairs are a product of intelligent design and skill?
 Which is more glorious the tree or the chair?
 The chair would not exist apart from the tree.
 In a sense, the chair is just recycled glory.
 I mean what is greater the light bulb invented by men or the sun that provides life to the earth?
 What is greater a solar panel that can capture the sun’s energy and convert it into electricity or a leaf that can capture the sun’s energy and turn it into food and oxygen?
 What is more glorious a plane or a bird, a car or a horse, a mountain or its photo?
 Many of the things that man has created are glorious but they were inspired by our Creator’s masterpieces.

-We were created in the image of God and were created us to create and to reflect our Heavenly Father’s glory.
+We were created in the image of God and were created to create.
+We were created to reflect our Heavenly Father’s glory.
 It’s not a sin to be glorious, we were created for glory, it’s a sin to put human glory ahead of the glory of God.
 We do this when we worship the things that our hands have created like smart phones, sports cars, our homes, our church buildings, technology, ect. and settle for recycled glory instead of the true glory of God.

 Exodus 20:22-26 is a very interesting section of Scripture that is about idols and altars.
 God told Moses, “Do not make any gods to be alongside me; do not make for yourselves gods of silver or gods of gold.”
 When Aaron made the golden calf to pacify the Israelites, because Moses was taking a long time talking to God on Mount Sinai, he was bringing a god alongside Yahweh (Exodus 20).
-The people were familiar with the Egyptians god Apis, who took the form of a bull and was the “most the most important of all the sacred animals in Egypt.” (http://en.wikipedia.org/wiki/Apis_(god)).
+The people were familiar with the Egyptian god Apis, who took the form of a bull.
+Because of Apis, the bull was the most sacred animal in Egypt.
 The Egyptians believed that Apis was an intermediary between humans and God.
 The Israelites asked Aaron for a God that they could see and touch to assure them of the presence of Yahweh.